arjunkr403/Fintracker/README.md

 npm install

+extra packages that will get installed

-npm i react-router-dom
+react-router-dom

-npm i firebase
+firebase

-npm i react-toastify
+react-toastify

-npm i react-firebase-hooks
+react-firebase-hooks

-npm i antd ---> react lib used for cards and other high quality prebuilt components
+antd ---> react lib used for cards and other high quality prebuilt components

+papaparse ---> provides a simple and efficient way to read and write CSV files, often used for import and export task